maxim2266/run/README.md

 ### Motivation
-Years ago, when the concept of the "cloud" was just emerging, I imagined it as a collection of networked Linux computers, each fully set up, and with an `init` daemon I could configure to run my software.
+Years ago, when the concept of the "cloud" was just emerging, I imagined it as a collection of networked Linux computers, each fully set up, and with a service manager I could configure to run my software.
 It turned out I was wrong: Docker containers run only one process, and cloud providers essentially charge us per each process we start.
 Not a good state of affairs, but I cannot change the world.
 All I want is to run inside my container something as simple as: